leaviki90/leaviki90/README.md

 ## 👋 Hello World!

-I'm Violeta, a budding Junior QA Specialist with a knack for finding bugs and making developers (slightly) annoyed, but happier in the long run! 🎉
+I'm Violeta, a budding QA Specialist with a knack for finding bugs and making developers (slightly) annoyed, but happier in the long run! 🎉

 ## 🔍 What I Do